cytoscape/py4cytoscape/INSTALL.rst

    If you use one of these Python distribution, please refer to their online documentation.

+   `PyCharm <https://www.jetbrains.com/pycharm/>`_ and other integrated development environment often install their own Python distributions.

-Below we assume you have the default Python environment already configured on your computer and you intend to install ``networkx`` inside of it.
+Below we assume you have the default Python environment already configured on your computer and you intend to install ``py4cytoscape`` inside of it.
 If you want to create and work with Python virtual environments, please follow instructions on `venv <https://docs.python.org/3/library/venv.html>`_ and `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.